 Documents to download

-Advertisements and promotions are a feature of modern life.
-In the UK, the content of advertising, sales promotions and direct marketing across all media, including marketing on websites, is self-regulated by the Advertising Standards Authority (ASA).
+Advertisements are a feature of modern life.
+In the UK, the Advertising Standards Authority (ASA) regulates the content of advertising, sales promotions and direct marketing across all media, including marketing on websites.
 It does this by enforcing the Advertising Codes; there are separate codes for non-broadcast and broadcast advertisements.
 All adverts are expected to belegal, decent, honest and truthful”.

 The Advertising Codes contain strict rules to protect children (and young people) from potentially misleading, harmful, or offensive material.
 This is because children are less likely to be able to understand and process commercial messages in advertisements than adults.
 Children are also more likely to be adversely affected by “inappropriate, scary or offensive images”.
 There are, for example, advertising rules to: